Music Studios | What to Expect From Them?

 Things to expect when you go to the music studios

-The Music Studios – What to expect from the Music Studios: As a singer it’s important to make the most of any time in the music studios.
-It’s the place to finally record that well rehearsed music you’ve perfected.
+As a singer, it’s important to make the most of any time in the music studios.
+It’s the place to finally record that well-rehearsed music you’ve perfected.
 Therefore taking control, communicating and preparing ahead of the day will give you the best chance of preparing yourself efficiently and will increase the chance of getting the recording you desire.
 Below are some more hints on how to prepare and what to expect from the music studios.

 You must be organised and know what you want to achieve in your studio session and then translate that to the engineer otherwise you will leave the producer guessing and the end product may not sound how you wanted it to.

-- Rehearse your techniques!
-Vocalists should practice warm up and breathing techniques as studio microphones will pick up all nuances no matter how subtle.
-Guitarists should practice to avoid finger sliding squeak noises.
+Rehearse your techniques!
+Vocalists should practice warm-up and breathing techniques as studio microphones will pick up all nuances no matter how subtle.
+Guitarists should practice avoiding finger sliding squeak noises.